-Though the engine holds it own at speed, the 222lb-ft of torque exposed a lag in the lower gears when it had to play catch-up.
+Though the engine holds its own at speed, the 222 pound-feet of torque exposed a lag in the lower gears when it had to play catch-up.
 I also noticed some performance difference while being fed E85 as well as a drop in fuel consumption.
 A fill-up of regular unleaded gave back some MPG and a smoother engine feel.

 The Terrain’s ride was not exactly solid, but it was comfortable enough to manage road imperfections.
 There was enough dampening of the suspension not to shock anyone on board.
 The Terrain handled softly, but surely.
 I noticed a bit of a roll through corners when driven hard.
 Steering is sharp and tight, which will surprise many who are used to crossovers.
 Braking is very sure and the action is on point, but there were some moments when it rolled back after a full stop.